Metrowalk: Redevelopment

-In 2022, President Bongbong Marcos led the groundbreaking of the Ortigas Avenue and Shaw Boulevard stations of the Metro Manila Subway, of which the former is located within the Metrowalk property.
+In 2022, President Bongbong Marcos led the groundbreaking of the Ortigas and Shaw Boulevard stations of the Metro Manila Subway, of which the former is located within the Metrowalk property.
+Demolition of around 12,752 m2 of the Metrowalk property began in September 2025 to give way for the construction.

 By 2024, Chavit Singson, the owner of the company that owns Metrowalk, is eyeing a total redevelopment of the area with the help of Korean investors.
-The property will reportedly be demolished to give way to the creation of the Ortigas subway station.
 Singson also agreed with the Philippine Basketball Association for it to build its proposed own arena at Metrowalk.

+A fire broke out within Metrowalk on January 16, 2026 with approximately in damage.